rust-lang/rust/src/doc/unstable-book/src/language-features/asm-goto.md

 }
 ```

 The block must have unit type or diverge.
+The block starts a new safety context,
+so despite outer `unsafe`, you need extra unsafe to perform unsafe operations
+within `label <block>`.

 When `label <block>` is used together with `noreturn` option, it means that the
 assembly will not fallthrough.
 It's allowed to jump to a label within the